OPSN/MVP-discuss/storage-server.md

   - note that GET from a web address doesn't imply the presence of an ordinarily-browseable website, though writers could produce one at the same url if desired (this server would not produce it itself, though)

+### Likely implementation:
-Current thoughts about implementation: one 'grain' in Sandstorm.io, using one HTTP API for both interfaces (OWNER and READER)
+One 'grain' in Sandstorm.io, using one HTTP API for both interfaces (OWNER and READER)

 ==